-Adjust the throttle lever on the power unit to approximately 1/2 throttle and engage the PTO switch.
-Adjust the power unit throttle to achieve the desired broom rotational speed.
+With the power unit's engine running between 2,000 and 2,500 RPM, engage the PTO switch.
+Adjust the power unit throttle until the desired engine speed is reached.
 Drive forward at a speed that is safe and gives the desired results.